willdawsonme/enphase-echo/README.md

 ### Alexa Skill Setup
 1. Go to the [Alexa Console](https://developer.amazon.com/edw/home.html) and click Add a New Skill.
-2. Set "History Buff" for the skill name and "history buff" as the invocation name, this is what is used to activate your skill.
-For example you would say: "Alexa, Ask History Buff what happened on August thirtieth."
+2. Set "Enphase Echo" for the skill name and "enlighten" as the invocation name, this is what is used to activate your skill.
+For example you would say: "Alexa, Ask Enlighten how much power my array is producing."
 3. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 Click Next.
 4. Copy the Intent Schema from the included IntentSchema.json.
 5. Copy the Sample Utterances from the included SampleUtterances.txt.
 Click Next.